berty/berty/berty-bridge-expo/example/README.md

 make ios.gomobile # or make android.gomobile
 ```

-For developpement, you can also run in new terminals:
+For development, you can also run in new terminals:

 ```
 npm run build